Our Latest Articles:

-We Review: Parrot AR.Drone
+We Review: PlayStation Vita

 The French company Parrot SA is perhaps more known in South Africa for its hands-free car kit.
 With car telephony not very high on my list of fun things to invest in, I have not paid much interest to Parrot SA, even when it ventured to new grounds with its remote-controlled quadricopter.
 Dubbed the AR.Drone, the toy debuted in 2010 with a novel control scheme.
 Instead of the finicky, often complex transmitters used with normal remote controlled helicopters, the AR.Drone can be controlled using a device that was already in the hands of tens of millions of people: smartphones.